 We like to think of childhood as an easy, carefree time.
 It's not that way for every child, and even the most well-adjusted child experiences difficulties.
 The Village's licensed professional mental health counselors are specially trained and incredibly effective in helping children who have a variety of issues.
 Find out how The Village can help improve mental health in children and adolescents >

 The toughest lessons learned on the road to family wellness are often experienced along the way, and even the most prepared family can't predict what conditions lie ahead.
 Intensive In-Home Family Therapy (also known as Family-Based Services) practitioners at The Village are like a family's custom-designed road map.
 They are trained in therapies that help families support their children and adolescents.
 They specialize in helping prevent families from having to place a child at risk outside the home, and in reunifying those children back into their family home or the community.
 Read about The Village's In-Home Family Therapy Services >

 The Village Intensive Outpatient Program for mental health provides additional support for adults who need more than weekly counseling appointments or who are exiting partial hospitalization.
-IOP meets three hours a day, three days a week, at The Village's Fargo office.
+Individuals can receive the support they need through group therapy, individual treatment planning, and more.
 Find out how The Village IOP can help you heal from the past and hope for the future >

 Struggles with alcohol use and other substances affect not only the person, but also family members and significant others.
 We believe individuals with a substance use disorder can manage the disease and regain control of their life through education, therapy, and other supports.